 Section 2.1 GENERAL POWERS.
 The business and affairs of the corporation shall be conducted under the direction of, and the control and disposal of the corporation’s properties and funds shall be vested in, its board of directors, except as otherwise provided in the New York Not-For-Profit Corporation Law, the corporation’s articles of incorporation or these bylaws.
 The board of directors shall, among other things, promote the objectives of the organization and further its purposes.

-Section 2.8 SPECIAL MEETINGS.
+Section 2.7 SPECIAL MEETINGS.
 The board chair may call a special meeting of the board of directors whenever he or she deems it necessary, and shall call a special meeting whenever requested to do so in writing by three (3) or more directors.
 The board chair shall fix the place and time for holding any special meeting of the board of directors.
-Notice of each special meeting stating the purpose, place, day and hour of the meeting, along with, to the extent possible, a written agenda stating all the matters upon which action is proposed to be taken, shall be given to each director at his or her last known business or home address at least seven (7) days prior thereto by the mailing of written notice, or at least two (2) days prior thereto by personal delivery of written notice or by telephonic or telegraphic notice, or other electronic means of notice (and the method of notice need not be the same to each director).
-If mailed, such notice shall be deemed to be given when deposited in the United States mail, with postage thereon prepaid.
-If sent by facsimile machine, or other electronic means, such notice shall be deemed to be given when the facsimile machine or other electronic means prints or acknowledges that the transmission was successfully executed.
+Notice of each special meeting stating the purpose, place, day and hour of the meeting, along with, to the extent possible, a written agenda stating all the matters upon which action is proposed to be taken, shall be given to each director at least two (2) days prior thereto by email.
+Such notice shall be deemed to be given when the email was sent.

-Section 2.11 MEETINGS BY TELEPHONE OR TELECONFERENCE.
-Members of the board of directors or any committee may participate in a meeting of the board or committee by means of conference telephone or similar communications equipment by which all persons participating in the meeting can hear each other at the same time.
+Section 2.10 VIRTUAL, TELEPHONE OR HYBRID MEETINGS.
+Members of the board of directors or any committee may participate in a meeting of the board or committee virtually by means of an online platform, by telephone, or through similar communications technology by which all persons participating in the meeting can hear each other at the same time.
 Such participation shall constitute presence in person at the meeting.

 Colleges and universities will fund the corporation with a percentage of licensing revenue.
 For a college or university that collects royalties from a licensing program, initial dues shall be 1% of its previous year’s licensing revenues (but in no case less than $1,500 and with each year’s dues payment capped at $50,000 for any individual college of university).
 For a college or university that does not collect royalties from a licensing program, annual dues shall be $1,500.
 The board of directors, in consultation with the three constituencies, shall from time to time reevaluate these dues provisions.
 If the board authorizes a change in dues, such change may not take effect until the start of a new fiscal year.
 The board shall give affiliated institutions at least 90-days notice before any such change in dues take effect.